Deadlifts and squats are effective exercises for gaining lower body strength.

 - Start with feet slightly wider than hip-width apart, toes turned slightly out.

-- Keep your chest up and out, engage your abdominals, and shift your weight back into your heels as you push your hips back.
+- Keeping your chest up and out, engage your abdominals and shift your weight back into your heels as you push your hips back.

 - Lower yourself into a squat until your thighs are parallel or almost parallel to the floor.
 Your knees should remain aligned over your second toe.